NethermindEth/juno/docs/versioned_docs/version-0.8.0/example_config.md

 # Options: debug, info, warn, error
 log-level: info

-# Options: mainnet, goerli, goerli2, integration, sepolia, sepolia-integration
+# Options: mainnet, sepolia, sepolia-integration
 network: mainnet

 # How often to fetch the pending block when synced to the head of the chain.